Hiring Procedure/Background Investigation Procedure

 • Location of job assignment

-As necessary, legal counsel and the University President may be contacted for additional guidance.
-The Vice President of the hiring department will only be consulted by Human Resources when the results of a candidate’s CBI are questionable or include information that could adversely affect future or current employment.
+Legal counsel and the University President may be contacted for additional guidance as necessary.
+Human Resources will only consult the Vice President of the hiring department when the results of a candidate’s CBI are questionable or include information that could adversely affect future or current employment.

 An outside agency licensed to perform Criminal Background Investigations will conduct all investigations.
 All employee investigations will be initiated through the Human Resources Office.
 All results of the investigations will be kept confidential except when it is necessary for consultation regarding questionable results.
 Human Resources will retain a copy of the CBI results and Authorization and Release Form in a secured location.
 After the designated retention period has expired, the company will take reasonable measures to dispose of the consumer reports to ensure they cannot be read or reconstructed, as required for compliance with the Federal Trade Commission.

-Limestone University reserves the right to conduct criminal record searches when an employee is charged with any crime that reflects on his or her suitability for continued employment.
-Criminal record searches can also be initiated as a result of an internal administrative investigation.
+Limestone University reserves the right to conduct criminal record searches when an employee is charged with any crime that reflects his or her suitability for continued employment.
+Criminal record searches can also be initiated due to an internal administrative investigation.

 B. Other Investigation and Records – Selected Positions